Peter Frans Van Kerckhoven

-Pieter Frans van Kerckhoven (Antwerp, 10 November 1818 – Antwerp, 1 August 1857) was a Flemish writer and one of the leaders of the early Flemish movement.
+Pieter Frans van Kerckhoven (10 November 1818 in Antwerp – 1 August 1857 in Antwerp) was a Flemish writer and one of the leaders of the early Flemish movement.
 He was the son of a broker, and his well-off birth allowed him a decent education.
 After he had first been instructed in a private school, he passed through the Antwerp athenaeum together with his contemporary and friend Domien Sleeckx.
 Van Kerckhoven was in that period a tireless reader and spent almost his entire pocket money to buy books of the French traditional authors.
 During his youth, Van Kerckhoven was, just like the rest of its family, very religious.
 After Van Kerckhoven in 1836, graduated from the Antwerp athenaeum, he studied medicine in Italy, at the University of Bologna.
 In Italy, Van Kerckhoven witnessed the restless and rebellious Risorgimento.
 The confrontation with the liberal and anticlerical Risorgimento movement would determine his later progressive-liberal conviction.
 Van Kerckhoven evolved from a pious catholic to an enthusiastic and persuaded liberal.
 In spite of the personal change which Van Kerckhoven underwent in Italy, he remained, however, religious.